19.08.2020 • 5 minutes

 Every teacher is different.
 On one end of the spectrum, we find that history teacher who spent forty years reading the same content from the same book; on the other, Dead Poets Society’s John Keating, who inspires his students to make their lives extraordinary by whispering “Carpe Diem”.

-Now, though science probably won’t ever be able to turn us into wonderful actors, the last few decades have witnessed a deeper understanding of the mechanisms that link brain and education.
+The last few decades have witnessed a deeper understanding of the mechanisms that link brain and education.
 The results of research conducted by cognitive scientists have led to more and more schools adopting new approaches that fall under the umbrella of “active learning”.

 Such innovative methods are called “constructivist”, as they focus on activities and/or discussion in class, as opposed to passively listening to an expert in traditional exposition-centered course designs.